U.S. military puts 'great power competition' at heart of strategy - Mattis

 In sheer spending terms, the United States’ military outlay per year is still far more than China and Russia.
 The United States is spending $587.8 billion per year on its military, China $161.7 billion and Russia $44.6 billion.

-Reporting by Idrees Ali; additional reporting by Michelle Nichols at the United Nations; Editing by Mary Milliken and Grant McCool
+Reporting by Idrees Ali; Additional reporting by Michelle Nichols at the United Nations; Editing by Grant McCool, James Dalgleish and Daniel Wallis